Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 We do not recommend either type of nonstick coating for a sauce pan.

-We know this goes against the grain because so many people love nonstick cookware.
+We know this goes against conventional opinion because so many people love nonstick cookware.
 And if you just can't live without your nonstick cookware, at least educate yourself about it so you know that you're using it safely.
 Our article Nonstick Cookware Brands: PTFE or Ceramic? contains a lot of good information about both types of nonstick cookware.

-Here are all the reasons why we recommend you don't buy a nonstick sauce pan.
+Here are all the reasons why you don't need a nonstick sauce pan.

 The main appeal of nonstick cookware is that it's easy to clean.
 Since most foods cooked in sauce pans are liquids, they don't result in messy cleanup.
 Therefore, a nonstick coating isn't as necessary on a sauce pan as it may be on a skillet (though its usefulness on a skillet can also be debated).

 Yes, foods such as oatmeal and macaroni and cheese can be a bit messy to clean up.
-But there are ways around this (such as a simple soaking).
+But there are ways around this (such as soaking).

 We think a saucepan's durability and the freedom to use any temperature and utensils you want is more important than easy cleaning.